Create or update IP filtering rules on an existing bucket

 Where:

-is the JSON file created
+• IP_FILTER_CONFIG_FILE is the JSON file you created.

 JSON API

-Have gcloud CLI installed and initialized, which lets
+1. Have gcloud CLI installed and initialized, which lets you generate an access token for the Authorization header.

-configuration fields for the bucket.
+2. Create a JSON file that contains the settings for the bucket, which must include the name and the ipFilter configuration fields for the bucket.
 For examples and information about how to structure the bucket IP filtering rules, see Bucket IP filtering configurations.

 {